schoenwaldnils/blog/_posts/2014-06-24-hello-world.md

 ## So what awaits you as a reader?

-I'm a frontend-developer based in hamburg and am going to write here about my interests in this field.
+I'm a frontend-developer based in [Hamburg][hamburg] and am going to write here about my interests in this field.
 These mainly include CSS, CSS animation, SCSS, PostCSS and dalliance with it on [codepen.io][codepen].

 Also very interesting and important, I find the area of ​​UX (user experience).
 Especially in terms of the mobile sector.
 There, little changes can cause large improvements.

-In general, I appreciate neat, clean code (well, who does not?)
+In general, I appreciate neat, clean code (well, who doesn't?)

-I think I’m not a gifted penpusher, but I will try to convey the thoughts understandable.
+I don't see myself as a gifted penpusher, but I'll try to convey the thoughts understandable.

 So you can look forward to interesting articles.